Exchange-Traded Funds (ETFs)

 Bottom Line

 Since their inception in 1993, ETFs have seen massive growth.
 They offer an investment opportunity both for passive traders and active day traders.
-They can be tax-efficient and diverse, making them perfect for a variety of investors, regardless of their trading objectives.
+They can be tax-efficient and diverse, making them attractive to a variety of investors, regardless of their trading objectives.

 Use our list of the top ETF trading brokers to get started.